Cilluzzo5/F1/README.md

 Generate lap time series (t1, t2, t3) predicted for the next lap using the trained model Running the Code

-To run the code, you will need to have Python installed (version 3.7 or higher is recommended) as well as the libraries listed in the requirements.txt file.
-The code can be executed using the command python main.py.
+To run the code, you will need to have Python installed (version 3.7 or higher is recommended) as well as the libraries listed in the environment.yaml file.
+The project structure is mainly based on the following steps:

+- makefile: The makefile is used to automate the process of running the project.
+It will be modified during the development of the analysis and the model.
+- merge_dataset: This step involves merging multiple datasets from the Ergast API into a single dataset that can be used for analysis.
+- preprocessing: The data is preprocessed in this step, which involves cleaning, transforming, and preparing the data for use in the model.
+*Note that the repository will be updated as the analysis and model development progresses.*

 ## Citations and References